2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 - **First In, First Out (FIFO)**: Common in jurisdictions like Australia and India, this method values Bitcoin based on the earliest acquisition cost.
 This can become quite **complex** as it may require tracking each fraction of a bitcoin separately when a sale occurs.
 - **Weighted Average Cost (WAC)**: Often preferred for high-volume transactions due to its **simplicity**, as seen in countries like the United States.

-It is highly recommended to maintain a detailed workbook that tracks Bitcoin costs **from the moment a company starts buying or accepting Bitcoin as payment** to ensure accurate and organized record-keeping.
+It is highly recommended to maintain a detailed workbook that tracks Bitcoin costs from the moment a company starts buying or accepting Bitcoin as payment, ensuring accurate and organized record-keeping.
 That consideration alone should be top of mind when choosing a software solution to accept Bitcoin payments or to buy Bitcoin.

 ### Accounting for transactions in Retail and E-commerce